roman-milk/roman-milk.github.io/human-doll.md

+===

- ****** Human Doll Ch.
-04 ****** byStoryTeller07© Bill hadn't seen Rose for some months.
+Bill hadn't seen Rose for some months.
 At a fund raising dinner they bumped into each other.
 He hardly recognised her.
 She looked as attractive as ever, and gave him a big smile.

  "Hello, sir," she demurely said.